NavdeepSingh16-98/iNeuronFulllStackJavascriptAssignments/Readme.md

 ## Navdeep Singh

-### In this project, I learned to use z-index, css positioning
+### In this project, I learned to use z-index, css positioning, css media queries

+### This webpage is mobile responsive too

 ![Project7](./Project7.png)